The original purpose of the tdm

 In that context Christophe Poncet and Sebastien Michel elaborated the theory in which the Marseille tarot may have been created for that purpose too.

-That could explains why we found so many gnostic, astrological and alchemical symbols in the Marseille tarot (Marsilio Ficino was also known to practice alchemy ).
+That could explains why we found so many astrological and alchemical symbols / references in the Marseille tarot (Marsilio Ficino was also known to practice alchemy ).

 IV) USING THE MARSEILLE TAROT TO FOLLOW THE PATH OF JESUS CHRIST